Seven Swans

 Seven Swans is the fourth studio album by Sufjan Stevens, released on March 16, 2004 on Sounds Familyre Records.
 It features songs about Christian spiritual themes, figures such as Abraham, and Christ's Transfiguration.
 The songs are primarily "lush acoustic compositions" with Stevens' banjo.
-It was recorded and produced by Daniel C. Smith, Sufjan's close friend.
+It was recorded and produced by Daniel C. Smith, Stevens's close friend.
 The album was released on compact disc by Sounds Familyre Records and vinyl LP; the vinyl was released by Burnt Toast Vinyl.

 Critical reception

 Seven Swans has a score of 87 out of 100 based on 23 reviews at Metacritic, indicating a "universal acclaim" rating from the site.
 The Guardian called it "a record of remarkable delicacy" and Spin described the album as sounding "like Elliott Smith after ten years of Sunday school".
 In December 2004, American webzine Somewhere Cold ranked Seven Swans No. 3 on their 2004 Somewhere Cold Awards Hall of Fame list.